LEARN THE NUANCES OF CALIFORNIA WINE: A 3-day intensive program to help students master the increasingly complex AVA landscape in California.

 9:00am - 5:00pm

 Blind taste over 60 wines to enhance learning objectives.
 All wines are selected by Master Sommelier David Glancy and our instructors to represent all the AVAs of California.
 See Sample Wine List!

-22 hours of lectures and guided blind wine tasting cover the following areas: California Wine Labeling, Mendocino, Napa, Lake County, the Sierra Foothills, Sonoma, Santa Cruz, Livermore, Lodi, Monterey, San Benito, Paso Robles & the Rest of San Luis Obispo, Santa Barbara, and beyond.
+22 hours of lectures and guided blind wine tasting cover the following areas: California Wine Overview, Mendocino, Napa, Lake County, the Sierra Foothills, Sonoma, Santa Cruz, Livermore, Lodi, Monterey, San Benito, Paso Robles & the Rest of San Luis Obispo, Santa Barbara, and beyond.